Anton-Petrenko/melody/README.md

 > [!NOTE]
 > You must have a paid Spotify subscription in order to access the Spotify API.

-1. Go to the [https://developer.spotify.com/](Spotify for Developers) page and log into your account.
+1. Go to the [Spotify for Developers](https://developer.spotify.com/) page and log into your account.
-2. Navigate to your dashboard and [https://developer.spotify.com/dashboard/create](create an app) with the following scopes:
+2. Navigate to your dashboard and [create an app](https://developer.spotify.com/dashboard/create) with the following scopes:
 ```
 user-read-playback-state streaming playlist-read-private user-follow-read user-top-read user-read-recently-played user-library-read user-read-email
 ```